How much time do you waste in your Outlook inbox every workweek?

 This will help automatically control your inbox even while you’re out of the office so you’re not playing 300-email-catch-up when you come back to work.
 (Note: Replies are handled per-mailbox, so if you need an automatic reply in multiple mailboxes you will need to set each one.)

 From here you can select your desired due date for following up on that message, and Outlook will send you alerts when the time is approaching.
 This creates a running to-do list for you within Outlook as well.
-At the bottom of your mailbox list on the left-hand side, you’ll see this icon:
+At the bottom of your mailbox list on the left-hand side, you’ll see the tasks icon.

 Utilizing the calendar – We’re always scheduling meetings in business!
 Make this process faster and more efficient by utilizing your Outlook calendar.
 From any email, you can click the “Meeting” button at the top of your Outlook window, or hit “CTRL + ALT + R” to begin scheduling a meeting referencing that email message.